alfolio/alfolio.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I’m a senior undergraduate at IIT Gandhinagar.
 I’m into developing games, VFX, editing videos, computer graphics, and simulations.
+I've developed games that have over 347k+ downloads on Play Store and played 1M+ times.
 You can find the projects that I've worked upon in my undergraduate years in the `projects` section.

-If you want the source code/build of any of these you can contact me!
+If you want the source code/build of any of these you can contact me.
 Few of them are available  on my [Github](https://github.com/aniketrajnish).
 The design & development documents of these projects can be found in the `docs` section.

 <iframe width="500" height="281" src="https://www.youtube.com/embed/dQw4w9WgXcQ" title="RICKROLLED" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+*Games & Project Showreel*